AtomSDK/atomsdk-demo-mac/README.md

 * Connection with Pre-Shared Key (PSK)
 * Connection with Dedicated IP
 * Connection with Real-time Optimized Servers (Countries based on latency from user in Real-time)
+* Connection with Smart Dialing (Use getCountriesForSmartDialing() to get the Advanced VPN Dialing supported countries)

 ## Compatibility
 * Compatible with Xcode 9 and OS X 10.11 and later
 * Compatible with ATOM SDK Version 1.0.4 and onwards